EuroProofNet/europroofnet.github.io/_pages/WG4/Tbilisi24/meeting.md

 questions, and present the current progress on the mechanization of anti-unification modulo algorithms.

+- Exploring the benefits of a general abstract formalization, Thaynara Arielly de Lima

+One of the main challenges in formal methods is the reuse of formal proofs in several contexts.
+With this in mind, the recent PVS developments regarding abstract algebra have been mechanized as generally as possible, allowing their application to different algebraic structures.
+For example, recently, a Euclidean gcd algorithm for Euclidean domains was specified in PVS and its correctness was formalized.
+Thus verifying that the rings of integers and the Gaussian integers are Euclidean domains provides a straightforward manner to infer the correctness of this algorithm for both structures.
+Another example concerns quaternions.
+It is well known that Hamilton's quaternions mimic any 3D rotation.
+However, specifying quaternion structures using any arbitrary field as a parameter allows not only the verification of the completeness of three-dimensional rotations but also a simple specification of Hurwitz quaternions, which can be used to give an alternative proof of the well-known Lagrange's four-square theorem.
+This talk will discuss the main recent developments of the PVS theory algebra, highlighting the benefits of its general abstract discipline of formalization by exploring as a case study the use of Hurwitz Rings, the First Isomorphism Theorem for rings and the characterization of algebraic properties that lead to constructing quaternions as division rings to establish Lagrange's four-square theorem.

 **Call for talk proposals:** If you are interested in giving a talk at the 2nd Workshop on the development, maintenance, refactoring and search of large libraries of proofs, send a mail to [Frédéric